cbice31/cbice31/README.md

 # 🗺 Christopher Bice's Portfolio

 Welcome to my data portfolio.
-Here, I document a summary of projects that demonstrate my skills in Python, SQL, and Tableau, with a focus on healthcare analytics, operational analysis, and business decision-making.
+Here, I document a summary of projects that demonstrate my skills in Python, SQL, and Tableau.

 ---